victortong-git/learn-assist/README.md

 ## 👨‍💻 Developer Documentation

 ### 🏗️ Plugin Architecture
-The learnassist plugin is built as a Python-based G-Assist plugin that processes educational questions and returns focused answers.
-Similar to how weather plugins process weather data or stock plugins process market data, learnassist processes educational content from local markdown files to provide targeted learning assistance.
+The learnassist plugin is built as a Python-based G-Assist plugin that processes educational questions and returns focused answers directly to G-Assist.
+Similar to how weather plugins process weather data or stock plugins process market data, learnassist processes educational content from local markdown files using keyword matching and content extraction to provide targeted learning assistance.

+**Key Processing Flow:**
+1. **Subject Mapping**: Maps both short (eng, phy, chem, bio) and long names (english, physics, chemistry, biology) to correct markdown files
+2. **Keyword Matching**: Uses a comprehensive topic keyword system to identify what the student is asking about
+3. **Content Extraction**: Extracts relevant sections from markdown files based on matched topics
+4. **Focused Response**: Returns targeted educational answers directly to G-Assist (not context prompts)

 ### 🔧 Core Components